Nonparametric adaptive estimation of order 1 Sobol indices in stochastic models, with an application to Epidemiology: Introduction

-In Section \ref{section:nonparam}, we present the non-parametric estimators of the Sobol indices of order 1 in the case of the stochastic model \eqref{modelsto} and study their convergence rates.
-The speed obtained is builds on the approximation of $\Var\big(\E[Y\ |\ X_\ell]\big)$.
-When the conditional expectation is estimated by a Nadaraya-Watson kernel estimator, these results have been obtained by Sol\'{\i}s \cite{solisthesis} and Da Veiga and Gamboa \cite{daveiga-gamboa}.
-The use of wavelets for estimating the conditional expectation in Sobol indices is new to our knowledge.
-We derive the convergence rate for the estimator based on warped wavelets, using ideas due Laurent and Massart \cite{laurentmassart} who considered estimation of quadratic functionals in a Gaussian setting.
-Because we are not necessarily in a Gaussian setting here, we rely on empirical processes and use sophisticated technology developed by Castellan \cite{castellan}.
-Contrarily to the kernel estimators for which convergence rates rely on assumptions on the joint distribution of $Y$ and of $X_1,\dots X_p$, we have an upper-bound for the convergence rates that depend on the regularity of the output $Y$ with respect to the inputs $X_1,\dots X_p$.
-Moreover, our estimator is adaptive and the exact regularity does not need to be known to calibrate our non-parametric wavelet estimator.
-Since we estimate covariance terms, we obtain elbow effects allowing to recover convergence rates in $1/n$ when we have a lot of regularities.
-Further discussion is carried in the body of the article.
-These estimators are then computed and compared for toy examples introduced by Ishigami \cite{ishigamihomma}. \\ In Section \ref{section:epidemio}, we then address models from Epidemiology for which non-parametric Sobol estimators have never been used to our knowledge.
+In Section \ref{section:epidemio}, we then address models from Epidemiology for which non-parametric Sobol estimators have never been used to our knowledge.
 First, the stochastic continuous-time SIR model is considered, in which the population of size $N$ is divided into three compartments: the susceptibles, infectious and removed individuals (see e.g. \cite{andersonbritton} for an introduction).
-Infections and removals occur at random times whose laws depend on the composition of the population and on the infection and removal parameters $\lambda$ and $\mu$ as input variables.
-The output variable $Y$ can be the prevalence or the incidence at a given time $T$ for instance. $Y$ naturally depends on $\lambda$, $\mu$ and on the randomness underlying the occurrence of random times.
+Infections and removals occur at random times whose laws depend on the composition of the population and on the infection and removal parameters $\lambda $ and $\mu $ as input variables.
+The output variable $Y$ can be the prevalence or the incidence at a given time $T$ for instance. $Y$ naturally depends on $\lambda $, $\mu $ and on the randomness underlying the occurrence of random times.
 Second, we consider a stochastic multi-level epidemic model for the transmission of Hepatitis C virus (HCV) among people who inject drugs (PWID) that has been introduced by Cousien et al. \cite{cousien1,cousien2}.
-This model describes an individual-based population of PWID that is structured by compartments showing the state of individuals in the heath-care system and by a contact-graph indicating who inject with whom.
+This model describes an individual-based population of PWID that is structured by compartments showing the state of individuals in the heath-care system and by a contact-graph indicating who injects with whom.
 Additionally the advance of HCV in each patient is also taken into account.
 The input variables are the different parameters of the model.
 Ouputs depend on these inputs, on the randomness of event occurrences and on the randomness of the social graph.
-We compare the sensitivity analysis performed by estimating the Sobol indices of order 1 with the naive sensitivity analysis performed in \cite{cousien1,cousien2} by letting the parameters vary in an \textit{a priori} chosen windows.\\
+We compare the sensitivity analysis performed by estimating the Sobol indices of order 1 with the naive sensitivity analysis performed in \cite{cousien1,cousien2} by letting the parameters vary in an \textit{a priori} chosen windows.

 In the sequel, $C$ denotes a constant that can vary from line to line.